 Every person goes through various phases during his life, in which he modifies, adapts or redefines his body.
 In addition, we make voluntary or involuntary changes to ourselves.
 This can be done through simple reversible representations of our selves.
 What kind of shoes do we wear?
 What clothes can we identify with?
-Or even simpler, how do we wear our hair?
-These objects are important aspects when it comes to our self-definition.
+Or even simpler, how do we style our hair?
+These elements are important aspects when it comes to our self-definition.
 However, we experience much deeper events throughout our lives; unwanted surgeries, accidents or illnesses are also part of this, as are wanted modifications, such as tattoos, plastic surgery or similar interventions.
-During a reconstruction, these modifications would have to be applied again.
+During a reconstruction, these modifications would have to be reapplied to the body.

 The storage medium ‘Capsule’ collects these events.
 Just as in a backup file, the various stages of life are conserved and safely stored for later reconstruction.
 Have we already experienced the right time for this, or are we still waiting for it?